mvolkmann/blog/src/swift/xctest.md

 1. To run a single test method, click the diamond where the line number of the first line of the method would normally appear.
-   If the diamonds don't appear, click a different source file and they click back on the test file.
+   WARNING: If the diamonds don't appear, click a different source file and they click back on the test file.
+This is frequently needed!
 1. To run all the test methods in the file, click the diamond where the line number of the first line of the class would normally appear.
 1. To run all the tests in Project Navigator folder,